 Both documents may contain useful information relevant for the initial work items of ETSI ISG THz “On the identification of use cases for THz communication systems” and “Channel Measurements and modelling in THz Bands” mentioned in the liaison statement.

-Annex 1 shows the THz Channelization of IEEE Std 802.15.3d-2017.
+The figure below shows the THz Channelization of IEEE Std 802.15.3d-2017.
 This might be of relevance to your work item on “Identification frequency bands of interests for THz communication systems”.

-Furthermore, IEEE 802 wants to inform ETSI ISG THz that in the framework of the above mentioned revision project all spectrum between 275 GHz and 450 GHz identified by the World Radio Communications Conference (WRC) 2019 is under consideration.
+Furthermore, IEEE 802 LMSC wants to inform ETSI ISG THz that in the framework of the above mentioned revision project, all spectrum between 275 GHz and 450 GHz identified by the World Radio Communications Conference (WRC) 2019 is under consideration.
 On request IEEE 802 might provide ETSI with the revised channel plan once a stable draft of the revised standard is available.

+Conclusion

-The planned output of ETSI ISG THz mentioned in the liaison statement is of high interest for IEEE 802.
-IEEE 802 would like to be kept informed on the progress of ETSI ISG THz and get involved in a dialogue with ETSI ISG THz.
-IEEE 802 invites ETSI ISG THz to present its activities at the IEEE 802 July 2023 Plenary at Berlin.
+IEEE 802 LMSC reiterates its appreciation for ETSI ISG THz sharing its work in this area and believes the planned output of ETSI ISG THz mentioned in the liaison statement is of high interest for us.
+IEEE 802 LMSC would like to be kept informed on the progress of ETSI ISG THz and get involved in a dialogue with ETSI ISG THz by inviting ETSI ISG THz to present its activities at the next IEEE 802 plenary meeting is scheduled from 9 to 14 July 2023 in Berlin, Germany.

 Regards,